brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+41. **Drive Angry**

+    There are probably worse Nic Cage movies, but this is the worst one I've seen.
+Every scene is painfully bad.

+40. **Tomb Raider**

+    Fun, and very surprisingly entertaining for a video game movie.
+Lots of "oh, I could see how this would play in the game," scenes.
+Alicia Vikander is a much better Lara Croft too, imo.

 39. **Sorry to Bother You**

     This is the movie Idiocracy wishes it were.
 Sorry to Bother You skewers tech culture, bay-area poverty, racial injustice, and so much more.
     Throughout, Tessa, Lakeith, and the rest of the cast deliver awesome perfomances.
 A mix of chilling and laugh-inducing.
 One of the best films I've seen this year.